ong-ck/ITpt/README.md

 	* Users can view a set of exercises to help them improve each station.
 	* They can then add them to the calendar.

+See the [open issues](https://github.com/ong-ck/ITpt/issues) for a full list of proposed features (and known issues).

 ### Development Plan

 <table>